 North Dakota's WQS include numeric human health-based criteria that the department must consider when writing NDPDES permits.
 These criteria were established in 1992 by the U.S. EPA in its National Toxics Rule (40 CFR 131.36).
 The National Toxics Rule allows states to use mixing zones to evaluate whether discharges comply with human health criteria.
-The department determined the applicant's discharge is unlikely to contain chemicals regulated to protect human health.
-The department will re-evaluate this discharge for impacts to human health at the next permit reissuance.
+The department evaluated arsenic pertaining to the human health criteria established in the WQS (Appendix C).